MattN1014/bootstrap-sidebar/README.md

 # bootstrap-sidebar

-This is a basic Bootstrap template which includes a sidebar menu.
+This is a Bootstrap icon sidebar layout.

-Feel free to use this template as and when you want.
+It uses basic CSS styles & the Bootstrap framework to get the layout.

-If you see anything you would want to improve please feel free to do so via GitHub.
+If you want to make changes to this then please feel free to do so via the normal GitHub routes.

-Cheers & have fun.
+If you want to use this in any of your projects then please feel free to do so.